 We started using Big Data technologies more than 7 years ago, when Hadoop was still in Beta.
 We did not start using Big Data technologies because we were so smart as to predict it was going to be the future of data, it was just chance and necessity.

 By 2013 we had been developing Big Data projects for more than 6 years.
 Those were the times when we were implementing Nathan Marz Lambda architectures combining Hadoop and Storm.
 We achieved fantastic goals, and our clients were impressed with the results.
-But we also found some limitations: there were no interactive queries nor real time data streaming analysis.
-And the projects were becoming more complex to develop, deploy and to support.
-So we were looking for a better way and a technology to serve our clients, and hence we found Spark.
+But we also found some limitations: there were no interactive queries nor real-time data streaming analysis.
+And the projects were becoming more complex to develop, deploy, and to support.
+So we were looking for a better way and technology to serve our clients, and hence we found Spark.

-We started using Spark during 2013.
-The in-memory processing and the elegance of the architecture were able to provide incredible power and possibilities with maximum simplicity – it was just awesome.
-We decided to incorporate Spark in our platform before it became an Apache Incubator project, because we saw that the concepts behind it, and the improvements and possibilities were so huge that we did not have any doubt that it was the new “Hadoop Map Reduce” engine.
-During 2013, Spark streaming was added to Spark, and in 2014 Spark became an Apache Top Level project, so time has proven us right.
+We started using Spark in 2013.
+With the in-memory processing and the elegance of the architecture we are able to provide incredible power and possibilities with maximum simplicity – it was just awesome.
+We decided to incorporate Spark in our platform before it became an Apache Incubator project because we saw that the concepts behind it, and the improvements and possibilities were so huge that we did not have any doubt that it was the new “Hadoop Map Reduce” engine.
+During 2013, Spark streaming was added to Spark, and in 2014 Spark became an Apache Top-Level Project, so time has proven us right.
 In fact, we did not incorporate Spark keeping Hadoop Map Reduce; we completely replaced Hadoop Map Reduce, creating a Pure Spark Platform.

 Stratio: A pure Spark enterprise platform